KxSystems/docs-v1/docs/wp/space-weather/index.md

 ---
-title: NASA Frontier Development Lab – Space Weather Challenge
+title: NASA Frontier Development Lab Space Weather Challenge
 keywords: kdb+, q, space, NASA, machine learning
 author: Deanna Morgan
 date: November 2018
 ---

-# Space Weather Challenge

-## NASA Frontier Development Lab
+# NASA Frontier Development Lab Space Weather Challenge

 The NASA Frontier Development Lab (FDL) is an applied artificial intelligence (AI) research accelerator, hosted by the SETI Institute in partnership with NASA Ames Research Centre.
 The programme brings commercial and private partners together with researchers to solve challenges in the space science community using new AI technologies.